[EUobserved] Are ECB economists a 'tribe' or 'violinists'?

 Many inflations, only one tool?

-Meanwhile, on Thursday (25 January), the ECB's governing council decided to keep interest rates high, at four percent (up from a previous minus 0.5 percentage points) for the foreseeable future, despite a looming recession, to prevent the feared return of inflation due to rising wages.
+Meanwhile, on Thursday (25 January), the ECB's governing council decided to keep interest rates high, at four percent (up from a previous minus 0.5 percent) for the foreseeable future, despite a looming recession, to prevent the feared return of inflation due to rising wages.

 "Tight financing conditions are dampening demand, and this is helping to push down inflation," the bank announced in a press release.